© Unofficial Royalty 2024

 August 6, 1746 – Death of King Christian VI of Denmark and Norway at Hørsholm Palace in Denmark; buried at Roskilde Cathedral in Roskilde, Denmark

 Christian became King of Denmark and Norway upon the death of his father Frederik IV, King of Denmark and Norway in 1730.
 Christian VI is known as a religious ruler and remained devoted to Pietism.
 His court was considered dull.
 Only religious music was played and dancing was not allowed.
-Christian was a shy person, anxious about responsibility and decisions, and uncomfortable about carrying out his ceremonial obligations as the king.
+Christian was shy, anxious about responsibility and decisions, and uncomfortable with his ceremonial obligations as the king.
 He never traveled except for one trip to Norway in 1733.

 Unofficial Royalty: King Christian VI of Denmark